So You Want to Contribute…¶

-Tag the story with
+Tag the bug with

 Triaging newly submitted bugs to confirm they really are bugs, gather missing information, and to suggest possible solutions is one of the most important contributions that can be made to any open source project.

 If a new bug doesn’t have tags, add the relevant tag as per the area of affected code.

-automatically link to StoryBoard if you include
+automatically link to launchpad bug if you include

-Task: identifiers in your commit message, like this:
+your commit message, like this:

 Like other OpenStack projects, Placement uses gerrit to facilitate peer code review.
 It is hoped and expected that anyone who would like to commit code to the Placement project will also spend time reviewing code for the sake of the common good.
 The more people reviewing, the more code that will eventually merge.